junxit/us-congress-bills-110/metadata.md

 - 2007-10-17 — The Speaker designated the Honorable Earl Pomeroy to act as Chairman of the Committee.
 - 2007-10-17 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11695)
 - 2007-10-17 — The previous question was ordered pursuant to the rule. (consideration: CR H11694)
+- 2007-10-18 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.